• Skip to primary navigation

 Basic Square wave oscillator circuit using IC 555

-From the above discussion we learned how an IC 555 can be used in it astable mode to create a basic squarewave oscillator circuit.
+From the above discussion I have explained how an IC 555 can be used in it astable mode to create a basic squarewave oscillator circuit.

 The configuration allows the user to vary the values of R1, and R2 right from 1K to many mega ohms for getting a huge range of selectable frequencies and duty cycles at the output pin 3.